 As for naming them we’re not sure how they all ended up starting with the letter ‘B’ but they are different enough in appearance to know who is who.
 There is Biscuit (has the colouring of a digestive!) and Bluebell, Bianca (she was the noisy one to start with) and Blippity, and Bella and Belle (she has golden markings similar to that of Princess Belle’s dress).

 To start with we kept them within the confines of the pen around the coop to get them used to their new surroundings and also to introduce them to the sheep in the next field.
 We weren’t prepared for the amount of poo that they produce!

 Within two weeks they were completely free-range and are often seen venturing as far as Bickleigh Mill and taking a walk down the footpath.
 They seem happy enough and Biscuit and Bella don’t mind a cuddle.
 We are sorry to say that Blippity has disappeared, we like to think she has gone off on a big adventure, rather than naughty Mr Fox paying a visit.

 As for production currently we get three eggs a day which is more than enough for us.
-We hope to get some more chickens next year to supply our guests so they can enjoy a breakfast of scrambled, poached, boiled or fried while dining on the veranda and taking in the beautiful Exe Valley views.
+We hope to get some more chickens next year to supply our guests so they can enjoy a breakfast of scrambled, poached, boiled or fried while dining on the veranda of one of our glamping tents – all whilst taking in the beautiful Exe Valley views.